sphinx-contrib/confluencebuilder/CONTRIBUTING.rst

   confirmed with the inclusion of ``Signed-off-by`` in submitted commit messages.
 - Builds are required\* to pass to be accepted (\* with some exceptions in very specific scenarios).
-When a pull request is submitted, continues integration tests will be invoked.
+When a pull request is submitted, continuous integration tests will be invoked.
 A developer can invoke ``tox`` at the root of the checked out repository to validate changes before submitting a pull request.
 - Keep a narrow scope for proposed changes.
 Submitting multiple feature changes